pxr687/skimage-tutorials-temp/README.md

 ## To do

+> Looks good in general.

+> However, I missed a good explanation of why replacing the pixel value with its corresponding position in the CDF gives a uniform distribution.
+Did you run across a good explanation somewhere?

+> Can you add that?

 - Add opening/closing to morphology page

 - Show 3D edge detection kernels, it is visually obvious how they detect gradients